amacgregor/allanmacgregor/src/pages/articles/2014-01-19-design-patterns-php-factories/index.md

 ---
-title: "Design Patterns in PHP: Using Factories"
+title: 'Design Patterns in PHP: Using Factories'
-date: "2014-01-19"
+date: '2014-01-19'
 layout: post
 draft: false
-path: "/posts/design-patterns-in-php-using-factories"
+path: '/posts/design-patterns-in-php-using-factories'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "PHP"
+  - 'PHP'
-    - "Design Patterns"
+  - 'Design Patterns'
-    - "Programming"
+  - 'Programming'
-description: "The factory pattern is a class that has some methods that create objects for you.
+description: 'The factory pattern is a class that has some methods that create objects for you.
 Instead of using new directly, you use the factory class to create objects.
 That way, if you want to change the types of objects created, you can change just the factory.
-All the code that uses the factory changes automatically."
+All the code that uses the factory changes automatically.'
 ---

 The factory pattern is one of the most commonly used Design Patterns, it is useful when we need to choose between several interchangeable classes at runtime.
 By using factories we are also separating the creation of an object from the actual implementation.

 We can define a factory as a simple design pattern that give us a convenient way to instantiate objects.
 A factory is capable of creating different types of objects without necessarily knowing what type of object is actually being created.

 **Factories** try to address the problem of tight coupling in large application, with a factory instead of calling new directly, we use our factory class to take care of creating of the object.

-There are __several implementations__ and variants of design pattern among of which we have:
+There are **several implementations** and variants of design pattern among of which we have:

 - Simple Factory
 - Abstract Factory